 - Granting of state monopolies to particular firms especially those associated with trade and shipping.

-- Subsidies of export industries to give competitive advantage in global markets.
+- Subsidies of export industries to give a competitive advantage in global markets.

-- Government investment in research and development to maximise efficiency and capacity of the domestic industry.
+- Government investment in research and development to maximise the efficiency and capacity of the domestic industry.

 - Allowing copyright/intellectual theft from foreign companies.